-Core system libraries ("library routines" in figure) implement basic functionalities needed by almost all programs.
+The standard C library ("library routines" in figure) implement basic functionalities needed by almost all programs.

 - E.g.:

 - buffered I/O

 - fine-grained memory allocation

 - time management

 - those functionalities are usually implemented "lifting" system call API to richer interfaces

 - the implementation is not part of the kernel code (AKA "user-space code") and hence can be replaced more easily (but still...)